simoninireland/verilisp/doc/core/operators.rst

 =========

 Verilisp includes a wide range of mathematical and logical operators.
-In general these are the same as those in Lisp, and behave identically.
+In general these are the same as those in Common Lisp, and behave identically.